BYTESHAUS/read-write/README+/software/tests/README.md

 # Software &nbsp;&mdash;&nbsp; Prog Tests

-🐝 What's prog and why not automated
+🐝 What's prog and why not automated.
+Place IDEA 💡 here 🚧

 <table><tr valign="top"><td><picture><img alt="&nbsp;Plenty of test frameworks" src="../../_rsc/_img/illus/tests/test_fw-emblems(blur).jpg" /></picture>
 </td><td>

-### Programmatic tests, as an idea<sup>💡</sup>, appeared together with high-level languages.
+### Programmatic tests, as a discipline and an idea<sup>💡</sup>, appeared together with high-level languages.

 + They became a unique part of the software: optional but integral.
 + They don't contribute to product contents but are as essential as the foundation code.